morsimantov/Chat-App-Web/README.md

 You can find the modules installed in package.json -> dependencies.
 When running ```npm install``` installations are made according to this file.

-you can login by entering a name and password (Username: Mor Siman Tov, password: 1234567u):
+You can login by entering a name and password (Username: Mor Siman Tov, password: 1234567u):

 ![image](https://github.com/morsimantov/Chat-App-Web/assets/92635551/beced76f-2301-4d34-be4b-e762ecde7738)